lhmet/r-bio.github.io/git-installation.md

 sudo apt-get install git-core
 ```

-(to be adapted depending on the linux flavor you use)
+(to be adapted depending on the Linux flavor you use)

 ### Mac?